anthonyfuentes/magic_hat/README.md

+# magic_hat

+## Why
-I developed this simple raffle program to reduce the costs (see below) and effort required by the manual raffling process previously used at Sunrise Management's annual holiday party.
+I developed this raffle program to reduce the costs and effort required by the manual raffling process previously used at Sunrise Management's annual holiday party.

-I'm looking to improving the usability and design of MagicHat, which I developed soon after (November 2015) beginning my software development studies.

-  * Renting a large drum
+## Application Value
-  * Transporting a large drum
+* Reduced party expenditure by eliminating the need to rent, transport, operate a large raffle drum
-  * Spinning the drum
-  * Checking off names to prevent duplicate winners
-    - Drawing and discarding tickets for would be duplicate winners
+* Improved efficieny and accurarcy of the raffle by eleminating the need to track winners in order to prevent duplicate wins